ivanl86/broken_code/final_exam/final_exam_notes.md

 ## data member vs data function
 - data members are the data variables
 - data functions are the functions used to manipulate data members
-- data members and data functions define the properties and behavior of the objects in a class
+- data members and data functions define the properties and behavior of the objects in the class

 ## base class exceptions
 - class logic_error is the base class of several standard exception classes that indicate errors in porgram logic